The Little Drummer Girl: Plot summary

-26-year-old radical left-wing English actress, as part of an elaborate scheme to discover the whereabouts of Khalil, a Palestinian terrorist.
+26-year-old radical left-wing English actress from a privileged background, as part of an elaborate scheme to discover the whereabouts of Khalil, a Palestinian terrorist.
 Joseph is Charlie's case officer.
 Khalil's younger brother Salim is abducted, interrogated, and killed by Kurtz's unit.
 Joseph impersonates Salim and travels through Europe with Charlie to make Khalil believe that Charlie and Salim are lovers.
 When Khalil discovers the affair and contacts Charlie, the Israelis are able to track him down.

 Charlie is taken to Palestinian refugee camps to be trained as a bomber.
 She becomes more sympathetic to the Palestinian cause, and her divided loyalties bring her close to collapse.
 Charlie is sent on a mission to place a bomb at a lecture given by an Israeli moderate whose peace proposals are not to Khalil's liking.
 She carries out the mission under the Israelis' supervision.
 As a result, Joseph kills Khalil.
 Charlie subsequently has a mental breakdown caused by the strain of her mission and her own internal contradictions.

 Adaptations

 Film

 The Little Drummer Girl was made into a feature film by George Roy Hill in 1984.
 It starred Diane Keaton as Charlie, Yorgo Voyagis as Joseph and Klaus Kinski as Kurtz.
-The film changes Charlie from an English twentysomething to a thirty-ish American.
+The film changes Charlie from an English woman in her 20s to an American in her 30s.
 The film was released on DVD in 2006.

 Television

 A BBC/AMC serial adaptation was directed by Park Chan-wook, starring Florence Pugh, Alexander Skarsgård, and Michael Shannon.
-It also stars Clare Holman, Kate Sumpter, Charles Dance, Simona Brown, Michael Moshonov, Amir Khoury, and Max Irons; the series debuted in November 2018.
+It also stars Clare Holman, Kate Sumpter, Charles Dance, Simona Brown, Michael Moshonov, Amir Khoury, and Max Irons.
+The series debuted in November 2018.